-Many companies are considering migrating Windows File Shares to Office 365.
+Many companies have or are considering migrating Windows File Shares to Office 365.
 SharePoint Online is included with most subscriptions for free.
 Often, IT professionals are asked to evaluate moving their company file servers to SharePoint Online.
 While SharePoint is great for collaborating on documents with teams inside or outside of the company, can it completely replace an on-premise file server for larger firms and be used as a file share alternative?

 Here’s the list of the top 10 reasons we compiled on why SharePoint is not a file file server: